-Building with earth and materials dates back centuries, but an earthbag house engineered by Precision Structural Engineering is anything but antique.
+Building with earth and materials dates back centuries, but an earthbag house engineered by PSE Consulting Engineers, Inc. is anything but antique.

 Earthbag structures are still used by many people throughout the country simply because it works.
 Nothing compares with the beauty of an earthen home such as earthbag building.
 For protection from the sun's rays, earthbag buildings are typically covered with a plaster.